 Soft, bakery-style pumpkin cookies (or chewy pumpkin cookies) freeze well.
 If you want to freeze cookies, place the uniced cookies in layers, with wax paper in between, in freezer bags.
 The plain pumpkin cookies can be frozen for up to six weeks or longer.

 Chocolate Chip Pumpkin Cookies

 There are many different versions of cookie recipes with pumpkin.
-Pumpkin spice cookies are also really good if you add chocolate chips.
+Pumpkin spice cookies are also really good if you add chocolate chips and make pumpkin chocolate chip cookies.
 Just add 1/2-1 cups of chocolate chips into the batter and stir right before putting them on the cookie sheet.
 (You can also add oatmeal and make them pumpkin oatmeal cookies!)